isomerpages/moe-commonwealthsec/_2025-secondary-1-registration/School Transfer Procedures.md

 <p><strong>Students posted other schools but wish to transfer to Commonwealth Secondary (CWSS)</strong>
 </p>
 <p></p>
-<p>Please note that appellants are required to meet the cut-off points for
+<p>Please note that appellants must meet the cut-off points for the relevant
-the relevant Posting Group in order for their appeal for transfer to be considered.</p>
+Posting Group in order for their appeal to be eligible for consideration.</p>
 <p></p>
 <table style="minWidth: 100px">
 <colgroup>